eggburg/hacker101_CTF_Encrypted_Pastebin/useful_links.md

-These links are the tools I came across and found useful for this CTF problem.
+These are the online tools I came across and found useful for this CTF problem.

 ### SQL injection commands to extract ...